 Best Monofilament Fishing Line

-If you want to get out and start fishing without understanding fishing line, here is your answer.
-Just spool your reel up with 8 Lb monofilament fishing line like our Freshwater Fishing Line.
+If you want to get out and start fishing without understanding fishing line, here is your answer: Just spool your reel with 8lb monofilament freshwater fishing line.
 This fishing line is thick enough to handle all the general species in freshwater, yet slender and clear enough to target smaller fish.
-When you get heavier, (15-20 Lb) your line can be too thick to effectively tie and cast a lot of common fishing lures.
-If you go to light (4-6 Lb) you will limit yourself to trout and panfish, without the backbone to consistently land big bass and pike.
-Don’t worry about braid, fluorocarbon or other speciality lines for now, just spool up with 8 Lb mono.
-As you get more interested in particular species and specialized styles, you can optimize your fishing line material, size, clarity etc according to your quarry.
+When you get use heavier line (15-20lb), your line can be too thick to effectively tie and cast a lot of common fishing lures.
+If you go too light (4-6lb), you will limit yourself to trout and panfish without the backbone to consistently land big bass and pike.
+Don’t worry about braid, fluorocarbon, or other specialty lines for now, just spool up with 8lb mono.
+As you get more interested in particular species and specialized styles, you can optimize your fishing line material, size, clarity, etc. according to your quarry.

 Tying Knots with Monofilament

 Knot slippage is one of the top causes for lost fish.
 This is why learning to tie a quality knot (or two) is essential.
 A poorly tied knot can slip just by casting and retrieving.
 After thousands of casts and hundreds of new knots, things like this just happen.
 Knot tying is one of the inescapable tenants of fishing; that you’ll need to tie a minimum of two secure knots to start fishing.
 One knot to connect one end of your line to the reel, and another knot to connect the other end to your lure.